• Skip to primary navigation

 • Remove the seeds and ribs of the jalapeño to make it less hot.

-• If cooking on the stovetop, if it’s too thin, simmer it a little longer with the lid off until it reduces down.
+• If cooking on the stovetop, if it’s too thin, simmer it a little longer with the lid off until it reduces.

-• If it’s too thick, add ¼ cup more of vegetable broth to thin out.
+• If it’s too thick, add ¼ cup more vegetable broth to thin it out.

 • Don’t substitute the diced tomatoes with crushed tomatoes, there's not enough liquid for the instant pot.
 You might get a burn error.